Armadillan/stispectrograph/README.md

 # stispectrograph
 ![astropy](http://img.shields.io/badge/powered%20by-AstroPy-orange.svg?style=flat)

-This is a python package meant to replace part (maybe eventually all) of the functionality of SBIG's "ST-i Spectroscopy Program" used with the ST-i spectrograph.
+This is a python package and script meant to replace part (maybe eventually all) of the functionality of SBIG's "ST-i Spectroscopy Program" used with the ST-i spectrograph.

 This package defaults to Angstrom for wavelength, like the original software.